Adult Sex Offenders

 1. Explain the stigma associated with help-seeking for military sexual trauma.

-2. Investigate reasons that women may not characterize their sexual victimization as a crime.
+2. List three reasons that women may not characterize their sexual victimization as a crime.

 3. Compare and contrast child sexual abusers and rapists within the adult sex offender population.

-4. Examine which individuals have the highest risk of victimization.
+4. Identify which individuals have the highest risk of victimization.

-5. Scrutinize the reason behind the importance of being concerned with the etiology of sexual offending.
+5. Conclude the reason behind the importance of being concerned with the etiology of sexual offending.

 6. Describe thinking errors on the part of sex offenders that have been identified and supported frequently in research.